 The Idaho Map (TIM)

-The Idaho Map (TIM) is a collection of Framework Data Themes as envisioned in the Idaho Spatial Data Infrastructure Strategic and Business Plans.
+The Idaho Map (TIM) is a collection of Framework Data Themes as envisioned in the Idaho Spatial Data Infrastructure Strategic Plan.
 TIM contains 14 Framework layers which encompass the federally-recognized geospatial framework data layers, as outlined by the National Spatial Data Infrastructure (NSDI) Framework and described by the Federal Geographic Data Committee (FGDC), and additional layers defined by the Idaho GIS Community.
 Datasets are recognized though a process outlined in the Idaho Technology Authority Guideline 350.
 Hydrography is one of the identified Framework Layers described in TIM and has two recognized Data Elements: Watersheds and Water Features.

 - The WBD is recognized by the Idaho Geospatial Council Executive Committee (IGC-EC) as the Framework Dataset of the Watershed Element of the Hydrography Framework Data Theme for Idaho.